Around the Fur: Composition and lyrics

-"When we went in to make this record, we really didn't have a set idea of what we wanted to come out with," said Moreno in a 1998 interview with Chart magazine.
+In a 1998 interview with Chart magazine, Moreno commented, "When we went in to make this record, we really didn't have a set idea of what we wanted to come out with."
 However, he felt that the album "fell into place" once the band had settled into the studio.
-The band expanded its sound, spending more time with producer Terry Date, and giving more thought to the album's production.
+The band expanded its sound, spending more time with the producer Terry Date, and giving more thought to the album's production.
 Abe Cunningham varied his drum sound and experimented by using different types of snare drums on almost every track.
-The album was praised for its loud-soft dynamics, the flow of the tracks, Moreno's unusual vocals, and the strong rhythm section grooves created by Cunningham and bassist Chi Cheng.
+The album was praised for its loud-soft dynamics, the flow of the tracks, Moreno's unusual vocals, and the strong rhythm section grooves created by Cunningham and Cheng.

-The album opener, "My Own Summer (Shove It)", was written in 1994 by Moreno during an excessively hot stretch of the summer in Seattle.
-The frequent sleeping led him to cover his windows and frequently envision a post-apocalyptic world where people would disappear off the streets.
-The second track, "Lhabia", expresses the frustration of a woman forced into prostitution, while simultaneously being exposed to a drug-defendant lifestyle.
-The third track, "Mascara", depicts the effects of domestic abuse, while also taking influence from Moreno's own tension within his marriage with his then-wife Celeste Schroeder.
-The album's title track takes aim at the materialistic feelings brought by fame and the superficial sense of shallowness brought on by multiple women.
-"Rickets" is an aim at parental type figures who constantly criticize others while expressing a lack of desire to absorb their advice.

 Release

-The album was highly anticipated, and propelled the band to fame in the alternative metal scene on the strength of radio and MTV airplay for the singles "My Own Summer (Shove It)" (released December 22, 1997) and "Be Quiet and Drive (Far Away)" (released March 9, 1998).
+The album was highly anticipated, and propelled the band to fame in the alternative metal scene on the strength of radio and MTV airplay for the singles "My Own Summer (Shove It)" and "Be Quiet and Drive (Far Away)".
 The album's title track was also released as a promotional single.

-Around the Fur sold 43,000 copies in its first week of release, and entered the Billboard 200 at No. 29 (its peak position), remaining on the charts for 17 weeks.
+Around the Fur sold 43,000 copies in its first week of release, and entered the Billboard 200 at No. 29 (its peak position), remaining on the chart for 17 weeks.
 Around the Fur went on to reach RIAA gold status on June 24, 1999, and platinum status on June 7, 2011.

 When the album was released on Spotify, it contained an alternate version of "Headup" running a full minute longer than the original release.